2017-2018 LEGISLATIVE SESSION

 For measures that are heard in this Committee and recommended to the floor and measures amended in the Assembly and returned to the Senate floor for concurrence, it is the responsibility of the author’s office to provide all position letters to this Committee (2) two days prior to the measures reaching the Third Reading or Unfinished Business files.
 If updated letters are not submitted, the Committee will state that updated support and opposition could not be verified and, therefore, will not be listed in the floor analysis until they are verified.
 Given that measures on the Senate floor may remain on file for several weeks prior to a vote, it is also the responsibility of the author’s office to immediately provide this Committee with any additional position letters it receives during the period of time the measure appears on the Senate Daily File.
 The analysis will be updated to reflect the additional support or opposition accordingly.

-1. The chair may, at any time, order a call of the committee.
+- The chair may, at any time, order a call of the committee.
 Upon a request by any member of the committee or the author in person, the chair shall order the call.
-There may be only one call of the committee placed on a motion to amend a bill.
-JR62(d)

 VOTE IN COMMITTEE

-1. Voting on the disposition of bills or other measures by the committee shall be by roll call vote only.
+- Voting on the disposition of bills or other measures by the committee shall be by roll call vote only.
 On any motion to amend or procedural motion that does not have the effect of disposing of a bill or other measure, a roll call vote shall only be taken if requested by any member of the committee or the author of the measure.
-All roll call votes taken in committee shall be promptly transmitted by the chair to the Secretary of the Senate who shall cause a record of such roll call votes to be printed in the Journal, together with the text of amendments voted upon where the roll call has been recorded and the amendments adopted.
-SR28.7
+All roll call votes taken in committee shall be promptly transmitted by the chair to the Secretary of the Senate who shall cause a record of such roll call votes to be printed in the Journal.

 Further consideration of a bill that has been voted out of the committee or defeated, shall be by reconsideration only as follows: SR21.5(k)

-(1) A motion to reconsider a vote by which a bill is voted out shall be in order and shall be voted upon at the same meeting.
-If such a motion is carried by a vote of a majority of the committee, the bill may be considered at that meeting, provided the author is present, or at a subsequent meeting.
+- A motion to reconsider a vote by which a bill is voted out shall be in order and shall be voted upon at the same meeting.
+If such a motion is carried by a vote of a majority of the membership, the bill may be considered at that meeting, provided the author is present, or at a subsequent meeting.

-(2) The procedure for reconsideration of a bill that has been defeated shall conform to the requirements of Joint Rule 62(a).
+- The procedure for reconsideration of a bill that has been defeated shall conform to the requirements of subdivision (a) of Joint Rule 62.
 Any bill, reconsideration of which has been granted pursuant to this paragraph, shall not be heard again until a subsequent meeting of the committee after being calendared in the Daily File.

 The chair, with the approval of the Senate Rules Committee, may appoint from the members of the committee, subcommittees of one or more members to consider and recommend to the full committee action on such matters as may be assigned to the subcommittee for consideration from time to time by the chair.
 The chair may assign and reassign members of, and matters to, the various subcommittees.
 The recommendation of a subcommittee may be accepted by the affirmative vote of a majority of the members of the committee.
 SR21.5(o)